Network-Aware Optimization of Distributed Learning for Fog Computing: Model and Optimization Formulation

 \para{(i) Processing, $G_i(t) c_i(t)$:} This is the computing cost associated with processing $G_i(t)$ of data at node $i$ at time $t$.

 \para{(ii) Offloading, $D_i(t) s_{ij}(t) c_{ij}(t)$:} This is the communication cost incurred from node $i$ offloading data to $j$.

-\para{(iii) Error, $f_{i}(t)L\left(w_i(t) | D_V \right)$:} This cost quantifies the impact of the data movement on the error of the model maintained at each device $i$.
+\para{(iii) Error, $f_{i}(t)L\left(w_i(t) | D_V \right)$:} This cost quantifies the impact of data movement on the local model error at each device $i$.
+As the model approaches convergence for large $t$, improvement in the error term $L(w_i(t))$ with respect to the variables $G_i(t)$ becomes limited.
+Thus, we may have $f_i(t)$ decrease over time to prioritize network costs at later time periods.

-Note that since $w_i(t)$ is computed as in (\ref{eq:locUpdate}), the model error term is an implicit function of $G_i(t)$, the data processed at device $i$.
-We include the error from \emph{each} device $i$'s local model at each time $t$, instead of simply considering the error of the final model, since devices may need to make use of their local models as they are updated (e.g., if aggregations are infrequent due to resource constraints~\cite{wang2019adaptive}).
+Since $w_i(t)$ is computed as in (\ref{eq:locUpdate}), the model error term is an implicit function of $G_i(t)$.
+We include the error from \emph{each} device $i$'s local model at each time $t$, instead of considering the error of the final model, since devices may need to make use of their local models as they are updated (e.g., if aggregations are infrequent due to resource constraints~\cite{wang2019adaptive}).